 C) Shootout

-Should the scheduled game be determined by need of shootout, players who have already been credited with three (3) goals during the regulation time (as indicated above) are not eligible to participate in the shootout.
+Should the scheduled game be determined by need of shootout, players who have already been credited with three (3) goals during the regulation time (as indicated above) are eligible to participate in the shootout.

 Rationale: The whole point of a shootout is to end the game in the scheduled time slot, now is not the time for fair play rules that don’t exist anywhere else.